 It is important to take care of yourself too.
 Helping a person who is dependent on ice can take a toll on your mental and physical health.
 You need to make sure that you are looking after yourself by eating a healthy diet, sleeping well and exercising.
 You may also need the support of your family and friends.

-As part of the Cracks in the Ice website, we have developed a new evidence-based online wellbeing and resilience program for families and friends of people who use methamphetamine.
-The support program provides strategies to cope with and respond to a loved one using Ice, exploring sources of support for yourself and a loved one, and provision of specific strategies to improve family resilience.
+As part of the Cracks in the Ice website, we have developed a new evidence-based online wellbeing and resilience program for families and friends of people who use The support program provides strategies to cope with and respond to a loved one using Ice, exploring sources of support for yourself and a loved one, and provision of specific strategies to improve family resilience.
 This program is currently undergoing a formal evaluation.
-For more information visit the FFSP program
+Find out more about the Family and Friends Support Program.

 Get the latest ice facts on your phone